 In 1984, if combined medical expenses, charitable donations and gifts to Canada or a Province did not exceed \$100, no receipts were required as proof.
 This was called the Standard Deduction.
 The Standard Deduction was eliminated in 1986.
 From then on, all medical expenses and charitable donations required proof.
+Before 1997, the calculation of the medical exemption in txqitax was based on individual income (activated by QMEDOPT set to 1 with QMEDALL limitation).
+Starting in 1997, (with QMEDOPT set to 2) and the exemption is based on net family income without the limitation of QMEDALL.
+The credit is allocated to the spouse with the highest net income.

-The database contains variables representing the federal Medical Expense Deduction Allowed (idmeda) and combined Eligible Charitable Donations and Gifts to Canada or a Province (imchara).
+The database contains variables representing the federal Medical Expense Deduction Allowed (immeda) and combined Eligible Charitable Donations and Gifts to Canada or a Province (imchara).
 Net Medical Expenses represent medical expenses in excess of 3% of Net Income.
 Eligible Charitable Donations represent charitable donations not exceeding 20% of Net Income.